cp3-o/automation/README.md

 # automation
-automate basic security and news
+This is a repository that has small python scripts to automate basic information security